-The Soil Association standards put the principles of organic production into practice.
-These organic standards encompass EU Regulations 834/2007, 889/2008 and 1235/2008.
-These regulations were the legal basis for the control of organic farming, food processing and organic labelling within the EU until 31st December 2021, and have been retained in the UK for implementation in Great Britain (GB), as set out in The Organic Production and Control (Amendment) (EU Exit) Regulations 2019.
-They are referenced throughout this document as the GB Organic Regulation.
+Legislative standards put the principles of organic production into practice.
+These organic standards encompass EU Regulations 834/2007, 889/2008 and 1235/2008 (referenced throughout as the GB Organic Regulation).
+These regulations were the legal basis for the control of organic farming, food processing and organic labelling within the EU until 31st December 2021 and have been retained in the UK for implementation in Great Britain (GB), as set out in The Organic Production and Control (Amendment) (EU Exit) Regulations 2019.
 Operators based in Northern Ireland (NI) should use our EU standards which are available on our website.